• Skip to primary navigation

 • Flavor Harmony - The salad balances spicy heat, tangy acidity, nutty richness, and fresh herbs for a dynamic taste experience.

-• Crunchy Texture Contrast – Crisp vegetables paired with toasted peanuts deliver satisfying crunch in every bite.
+• Crunchy Texture Contrast - Crisp vegetables paired with toasted peanuts deliver satisfying crunch in every bite (toasted peanuts add protein and monounsaturated fats for satiety).

 • Minimal Cleanup - Most ingredients require little cooking, and the salad can be tossed in a single bowl, reducing kitchen mess.